 Dental Crown Preparation

-Historically, Dentists would prepare your tooth for a Dental Crown, take an impression, and then book you for a crown delivery 2 weeks later.
+Historically, Dentists would prepare your tooth for a Dental Crown, take an impression, and book you for a crown delivery weeks later.
 During the intervening 2 week period, a dental laboratory would make your custom crown using impressions from your first appointment.
-In the past 5-10 years, technology has been made available to allow Dentists to make their crowns “in-house” or in their office.
+However, a new technology (CEREC) allows Dentists to make their crowns “in-house” or in their office.
 Patients love this because they get 2 appointments worth of Dentistry take care of in 1 visit.
 But, it might not always be the best option for you.
 So, this week, let’s look at some information about dental crowns, figure out what’s best for you, and figure out how many appointments it should take to get a Dental Crown!

 Same-Day Dental Crowns

 Some Dentists have purchased machines that can make custom crowns in 1-2 hours at their office.
 This is truly amazing technology.
 But, there are limitations.
 These machines can make all-porcelain and tooth-coloured zirconia crowns, but they cannot make Porcelain-Fused-Metal (PFM) crowns.
 This is important to know because PFM crowns have been the most durable option for premolar and molar crowns for a long time.
-So, if you place an all-porcelain or zirconia crown on a premolar or molar, that crown will be less durable and fracture-resistant compared to the standard of care, a PFM crown.
+So, if you place an all-porcelain or zirconia crown on a premolar or molar, that crown will be less durable.
+It will also be less fracture-resistant compared to the standard of care, a PFM crown.

 Laboratory-Made Dental Crowns